MewsSystems/gitbook-channel-manager-api/channel-manager-api.md

        }
 ```

-New restrictions override old restrictions.
-State |`1`| is not sent to remove old restrictions, if they were replaced.
+New restrictions always override old restrictions.
+State |`1`| is not sent to remove old restrictions, if they were modified.

 State |`2`| is always sent in combination with state |`6`|, |`7`|, or |`8`|, or all together.